uservan/csds490_project/Interim_Report.md

 ### 3 GAN Based Approach

-As describe in the proposal we implemented a GAN Based approach.
+As described in the proposal we implemented a GAN Based approach.
 It is currently trained for the LOL dataset. for next steps we will train it for the VE-LOL dataset as well as do some hyper-parameter training for improved performance for the LOL dataset.

 # Next Stage
 ## Evaluation Methods